The LEAD Act™

 Please Note: This is an estimated figure compiled from various data sources.
 A key pillar of The LEAD Act™ is establishing stronger, more transparent data-collection systems to ensure reliable statewide reporting.

-Maryland’s First Steps:
+Some of Maryland’s First Steps:

 Purple Alert (2024) & Ace’s Law (2025)